 Insert feeders are still on the market, so I assume they must work for some beekeepers, but I can only imagine they work for fall feedings of fully established colonies, situations where the hive is already full of bees.

-Most recently I saw an insert feeder on a novice beekeeper’s nuc and it was the saddest thing I’ve ever seen.
+Most recently I saw an insert feeder on a new beekeeper’s nuc and it was the saddest thing I’ve ever seen.
 He started the nuc about six weeks earlier and the bees still hadn’t drawn out a single frame of comb.
 The colony was queenless with no sign of brood, virtually no honey stores and no nectar or syrup stored in any of the cells.
-It’s possible the queen was already dead or injured when he set up the nuc, but whatever trouble it had, not having access to sugar syrup because of the damn insert feeder probably didn’t help.
+It’s possible the queen was already dead or injured when he set up the nuc, but whatever trouble it had, not having access to sugar syrup because of the insert feeder probably didn’t help.